priyankaradhakrishnan/users-feed/README.md

-# Getting Started with Create React App
+# Getting Started with Users-feed
+Run below command
 ### `npm install`
 Once the packages are loaded you can see node_modules